henry-AY/eight-puzzle/README.md

 # CS170 Eight Puzzle Problem

 ## Introduction
-A sliding tile puzzle is a combination puzzle (see Figure 1 for an example of starting and goal state), where you slide around a blank tile with numbered tiles, in hopes of reaching the goal state (generally tiles arranged in sequential pieces).
+A sliding tile puzzle is a combination puzzle, where you slide around a blank tile with numbered tiles, in hopes of reaching the goal state (generally tiles arranged in sequential pieces).
 The most common sizes are the 3x3 (8-puzzle) and the 4x4 (15-puzzle).
 In this project, I worked on the 3x3 puzzle, solving with the Uniform Cost Algorithm and A-star with two different heuristics.
 Feel free to run this repository and experiment with the different algorithms and puzzles.

 ## Cloning the Repository